MeryemAk/dRNASeq/README.md

 # Dual RNA-Seq workflow
 This Nextflow pipeline is designed for the analysis of dual RNA-seq data from vaginal swabs.
-It performs preprocessing, quality control (QC), mapping, and quantification of reads from host (Homo sapiens), yeast (Candida albicans) and bacterial genomes.
+It performs preprocessing, quality control (QC), mapping quantification and taxonomic classification of reads from host (Homo sapiens), yeast (Candida albicans) and bacterial genomes.

 ## Tools used in the workflow